Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 Key Point: Try to provide a complete reference, describing all relevant aspects of the demonstration, and putting code-related terms in code font.

-When you are documenting a demonstration, provide a complete references for another methods, typically generated from source code using doc comments that describe all public constants, methods, local constants, and other variables.
+When you are documenting a demonstration, provide a complete references for another methods, typically generated from source code using documentation comments that describe all public constants, methods, local constants, and other variables.

 Use the basic guidelines in this document as appropriate for the Great Cow BASIC language.

 This page also does not cover libraries.
 The style suggestions below may be useful to keep in mind while documenting Great Cow BASIC demonstrations.
+Libraries are covered a Library Developer Guide.

 # Overall Program Layout

 This is the standard program.
 This is included in every Great Cow BASIC installation.
-See Snippets.
+See IDE/Snippets.

 ----
     '''A program  for GCGB and GCB the demonsations......
     '''--------------------------------------------------------------------------------------------------------------------------------
-    '''This program [todo]
+    '''This program [todo] a decription of the demonstration
     '''
     '''@author     [todo]
     '''@licence    GPL